Seahawks in Recovery

 Nominate a faculty or staff member who has been supportive of your recovery here!

 There are many resources at UNCW for students in recovery from alcohol and drug addiction, gambling addiction, and those affected by other people's addiction.

 There are 12 step meetings every day in Wilmington; many are within walking distance of campus.
-This fall, our Al-Anon group meets on Wednesdays and a new Alcoholics Anonymous group meets on Tuesdays.
+On campus, Alcoholics Anonymous meets on Tuesdays and Narcotics Anonymous and Al-Anon meet on Wednesdays.
 If you would like to start an on campus meeting, please contact CROSSROADS at (910) 962-4136.

 Worried about relapse?
 Here are some warning signs.

 We are seeking nominations for UNCW faculty and staff who have been allies to students in recovery – as a resource, helping to navigate bureaucracy, or just providing support or flexibility when you need it.
 If a faculty or staff member has been a help to you, nominate them for recognition by filling out this form or sending an email with their name and info to email@example.com.
 You can choose to be a part of honoring them in April at Seahawk Strength & Hope or to be anonymous.

 Governor Pat McCrory declared Thursday, September 5th as Collegiate Recovery Community Day in the state of North Carolina.
 Members of UNCW’s CRC participated in the signing, along with groups from UNC Charlotte, UNC Chapel Hill, and Duke University.

 UNCW CROSSROADS has received a grant from the Stacie Matthewson Foundation to support development of a Collegiate Recovery Community, known on campus as CRC Hawks.

 Yes, there is such thing as happy hour in sobriety!
 A great way to connect with other students in a friendly, social, sober environment.
 There's free food and games every week and different sponsors bring t-shirts, prizes, and more!